gammapy/gammapy-meetings/coding-sprints/2023-03-Madrid/README.md

 ## Local Logistics

-- Will be held in the 3rd floor, Faculty of Physics, Univeridad Complutense de Madrid (https://goo.gl/maps/qYJrtAwrBrG3db5j7)
+- Will be held in the 3rd floor, EMFTE Seminar room, Faculty of Physics, Univeridad Complutense de Madrid (https://goo.gl/maps/qYJrtAwrBrG3db5j7)
 - Lunch at the canteen on the basement

 ## Agenda